supercontainers/sc-tutorials/README.md

 WORK IN PROGRESS

-8:00 - 8:20 Introduction and Update on Linux containers - SLIDES (Shane)
+8:00 - 8:20 Introduction and update on Linux containers - SLIDES (Shane)
 Including logging into VM, and defining jargon

 8:20 - 8:50 Running containers (Shane)
 Using Docker and Podman to run containers

-8:50 - 9:30 Building and sharing container image (Eduardo?)
+8:50 - 9:30 Building and sharing container images (Eduardo?)
 Might also include creating Dockerfiles with Spack, and Buildah?

 9:30 - 10:00 Container images best practices (Shane)

 10:00 - 10:30 MORNING BREAK

-10:30 - 10:50 HPC and Containers - SLIDES (Shane)
+10:30 - 10:50 HPC and containers - SLIDES (Shane)
 Intro to the need for HPC Runtimes and Use Cases

 10:50 - 11:10 Installing a container engine (who?)